imsamurai/cakephp-task-plugin/README.md

 add tables from `Config/Schema/tasks.sql`

-include https://github.com/symfony/Process in your project, for ex with composer (tested with 2.3 version)
+include https://github.com/symfony/Process and https://github.com/kriswallsmith/spork in your project, for ex with composer (tested with 2.3 version)

 ## Configuration